A Complete Guide to Somatic Symptoms and Related Disorders

 - Negative Affectivity: Individuals with a predisposition to experience negative emotions may interpret normal bodily sensations as threatening.

-- History of Trauma: Childhood abuse, neglect, or family illness can predispose individuals to SSRD.
+- History of Trauma: Childhood abuse, neglect, or family illness can predispose individuals to Somatic Symptom and Related Disorders.

 3. Social and Environmental Factors